St. Mary's Medical Center

 The field of radiology continues to make gains in knowledge and technology.
-Newer methods are constantly being tested find better treatments for cancer and other conditions treated with radiation.
+Newer methods are constantly being tested to find better treatments for cancer and other conditions treated with radiation.
 When you choose us, you can trust that we continue to add the latest technology to deliver your radiation treatment with pinpoint accuracy while protecting surrounding healthy tissue.
-These advanced offerings include:

-- Intensity modulated radiation therapy (IMRT) using volumetric modulated arc therapy (VMAT) – An advanced mode of high-precision radiotherapy using computer-controlled linear accelators.
+- Intensity modulated radiation therapy (IMRT) using volumetric modulated arc therapy (VMAT) – An advanced mode of high-precision radiotherapy using computer-controlled linear accelerators.

-- Stereotactic ablative body radiotherapy (SABR)— Administers very high doses of radiation using several beams at different angles to target the tumor.
+- Stereotactic ablative body radiotherapy (SABR)— also known as Stereotactic Body Radiation Therapy (SBRT).
+Administers very high doses of radiation using several beams at different angles to target the tumor.

 - Stereotactic radiosurgery (SRS) – Uses radiation to treat tumors in the brain and other sensitive areas.

-- 4-D computed tomography to account for respiratory motion of tumors—Treatment designed to mimize the effects of motion, such as breathing, while administering radiation.
+- 4-D computed tomography to account for respiratory motion of tumors—Treatment designed to minimize the effects of motion, such as breathing, while administering radiation.